stack-spot/runtime-github-action-deploy/README.md

           FEATURES_TERRAFORM_MODULES: ... # not mandatory
           OUTPUT_FILE: outputs_file_name.json # not mandatory
           PATH_TO_MOUNT: path/to/mount
-          RELEASE_LOCALEXEC: true # not mandatory
+          LOCALEXEC_ENABLED: true # not mandatory
 ```

 * * *